bm2-lab/cage/README.md

 3. CAGE provides a robust learning pipeline to derive the sequence determinants from heterogeneous genome editing data.

-4. CAGE provides an personalized scoring framework for on-target sgRNA design based on the derived sequence determinants for specific cell types or organisms.
+4. CAGE provides an personalized evaluation framework for on-target sgRNA design based on the derived sequence determinants torward specific cell types or organisms.

 Currently CAGE records the optimal sgRNA KO efficiency prediction models and the personalized evaluation models in sgRNA design for the following different cell types.
-The optimal results for new cell types as well as the the current ones will be updated timely.
-The users can select the existed evaluation model for a specific cell type for sgRNA design, or they can use their own sgRNA KO data to generate a new personalized evaluation model for a new cell type for furthur sgRNA KO efficiency evaluation.
+The optimal results for new cell types as well as the the current ones will be updated regularly.
+Users can select the existing evaluation model for a specific cell type for sgRNA design, or they can use their own sgRNA KO data to generate a new personalized evaluation model for a new cell type for furthur sgRNA KO efficiency evaluation.

 Evaluation Model| Species | Cell Type | KO Efficiency Measurement | Data Type | Learning Model | Performance | Actual sgRNA Library Size | Accession | Time Stamp
 ---------|-----|-----|-------|---------|-------|------|-------|----|------